Top 15 KPIs for Health & Safety to Track

 Do they follow safe practices?
 Again, how can you be sure?

-In today’s blog we want to talk about Health and Safety Key Performance Indicators and their importance.
-However, it’s critical to remember that behind a KPI, especially in Health and Safety, is an individual, or a business process that is trying to protect the safety and well-being of an individual.
+In today’s post, we'll discuss key performance indicators (KPIs) when it comes to health and safety.
+It's critical to remember that behind a KPI, especially in health and safety, is an individual, or a business process that is trying to protect the safety and well-being of an individual.

 So what’s our view on these all-important KPIs?
 Let’s start with some fundamentals.